 Definition

-Non-Property Net Debt divided by Group Adjusted EBITDA Less Normalised Rent.
+Non-Property Net Debt as a proportion of Group Adjusted EBITDA Less Normalised Rent.

 Non-Property Net Debt is defined as bank and non-property lease debt less cash and cash equivalents and is the leverage measure used in the Group’s banking covenants.

-• Strengthen the core – Price and revenue management
+• Strengthen the Core – Pricing and Revenue Management

-Adjusted Leverage improved in the year, reflecting the improved trading performance
+Adjusted Leverage fell again in 2025, reflecting the improved trading performance and disciplined site rollout.

 Total number of gyms